Romy Tiongco

 Romy P. Tiongco is a former Catholic priest and Christian Aid worker from the Philippines.

 During the 1970s he was a critic of the regime of Ferdinand Marcos.
 He later moved to the UK working in the NGO sector.
 He was Christian Aid North West regional co-ordinator.
 Together with his wife, Linda, he runs a UK registered charity MuCAARD which aims to bring Muslims and Christians together to tackle issues related to deforestation and sustainable forestry.

-In 2007 he stood for and won election as mayor of Damulog in the Philippines, winning re-election in 2010.
+In 2007 he stood for and won election as mayor of Damulog in the Philippines, winning re-election in 2010 and 2013.

+In 2015 Tiongco was awarded the Fr William F Masterson SJ Award by Xavier University (Philippines) for service to the community - in particular for his role in bringing "peace and order" Damulog.